howardlhw/Mousehunt/README.md

 -   Scholar - Epic Scholar (s3), Superior Scholar (s2), Plain Scholar (s)
 -   Tech - Epic Tech (h3), Superior Tech (h2), Plain Tech (h)

-Each door comes with 3 lenght variations, they are short (s), medium (m), or long (l).
-The choice of door in order of preference will be [doorname][length].
+Each door comes with 3 lenght variations, they are:

+-   short (s)
+-   medium (m)
+-   long (l)

+The name of the choice of door will be [doorname][length].
 For example

 -   Long Epic Fealty - y3l
 -   Short Epic Fealty - y3s
 -   Medium Superior Tech - h3m
 -   Short Superiod Tech - h2s

 List the preferred doors in order of descending preference, and pass it as an array to the automateHunt method.
-For example, if the preferred door is `['y3l','y3m','y3s','y2l', 'y2m', 'y2s', 'yl', 'ym', 'ys']`, the corresponding method to activate is as below.
+For example, if the preferred door is `['y3l','y3m','y3s','y2l', 'y2m', 'y2s', 'yl', 'ym', 'ys']`, the corresponding method to execute is as below.
 The algorithm shuffles the door when the preferred door is not found.

 ```
 mh_labyrinth = Labyrinth(user)